File Type

 2. Content checksum matches - SHA256 of contents vs existing file (for files only)

-4. Group matches - Group name comparison
+4. Group matches - Group comparison, normalized through util.GroupIDMatches using the same rules

 5. Mode matches - Octal permission string comparison